jsanchez0x/cassandra_notion/README.md

 Cassandra is the name given to this proof of concept, which consists of a Docker container that executes a Python program.

-This program monitors the pages indicated in Notion, which have a callout type block and the emoji is a woman.
+This program monitors the pages accessed by the integration, which have a callout type block and the emoji is a woman.
 The text indicated in this block will be sent to the Davinci model of GPT-3 created by OpenAI as prompt.

 The response will be added to the callout block in Notion as quote block.